-(Note to person coordinating responses - This section could be completed by the person within the agency responsible for handling Right to Information / Information Privacy matters.)
+(Note to person coordinating responses - This section could be completed by the person within the agency responsible for handling Information Privacy matters.)

-(Note: Government Owned Corporations are not required to adopt the Privacy Principles, and therefore are skipped over Section D9.)
+(Note: Government Owned Corporations are not required to adopt the Privacy Principles, and are therefore not required to respond to the questions in Section D9.)